Achilles Stretching and Exercise:

 These conservative treatment methods are also used to reduce on-going pain from your Achilles tendon injury and prevent further re-injury to your tendon.

-As we mentioned before, after you've injured your Achilles tendon massive amounts of scar tissue will grow all around your Achilles tendon tear to provide a "temporary fix" and increase stability of your Achilles.
+As we mentioned before, after you've injured your Achilles tendon scar tissue will grow all around your Achilles tendon tear to provide a "temporary fix" and increase stability of your Achilles.
 Scar tissue will constantly grow when you are suffering from a chronic Achilles tendon injury like tendonitis, tendinosis, or tensynovitis, and even when you are recovering from Achilles tendon surgery.